 Parent Late Picking Up Child

-If you are unable to pick up your child at the end of the day, (running late due to unforeseen circumstances e.g. traffic) or have plans for someone else to pick up your child, please call the school to advise us (604-888-5393), or please let your child’s teacher know in the morning.
+If you are unable to pick up your child at the end of the day, (running late due to unforeseen circumstances e.g. traffic) or have plans for someone else to pick up your child, please click HERE to inform us by email or call the school to advise us (604-888-5393), and please let your child’s teacher know in the morning.

 Vacation / Extended Absence